Mohammed-taherali/football_player_info/README.md

 # Footballer Information Generator

-This project gets all the information and statistic about your favourite footballer by web scraping using the Beautifulsoup library in python.
+This project gets all the information and statistic about your favourite footballer by web scraping using the [Beautifulsoup](https://pypi.org/project/beautifulsoup4/). library in python.

 ## Installation